paapaabdullahm/docker-cron/README.md

 $ exit
 ```

-exit the current ssh session
+Exit the current ssh session

 ```
 $ exit
 ```

-### Let user Connect to the docker host machine via SSH
+### Allow access to the docker/remote host via SSH

-> NB: Because the ssh keys are very sensitive security credentials, they will be separately created for each environment that the image is deployed and bind mounted into the container during execution.
+> NB: Because the ssh keys are very sensitive security credentials, they should be separately created for each environment that the container is deployed to and bind mounted into the container during execution.
 >
-> For dev environments, add the credentials folder directly to your project at ./etc/ssh directory.
-Make sure ./etc/ssh/ is ignored by git
+> For dev environments, add the credentials folder directly within your project root at `./etc/ssh/`.
+Make sure the `./etc/ssh/` directory is ignored by git.
 >
-> For stage and production, credentials are created and stored in jenkins and copied over to the docker host at deployment time.
+> For stage and production, SHS credentials should be generated and stored with CI and secret management tool, and copied over to the docker/remote host at deployment time.

-add credentials folder to hold generated keys
+Add credentials folder to your project root to hold generated keys

 ```
 $ sudo mkdir -p ./etc/ssh
 ```

-generate keys
+Generate keys

 ```
 $ sudo ssh-keygen -t rsa -f ./etc/ssh/id-rsa -C wpcron
 ```

-add public ssh key to the docker host
+Add public ssh key to the docker/remote host

 ```
 $ cat ./etc/ssh/id-rsa.pub
-$ ssh pam79@docker-dev.activemode.io
+$ ssh admin@docker-dev.example.com
 $ sudo mkdir -p /home/wpcron/.ssh
 $ sudo vim /home/wpcron/.ssh/authorized_keys
 ```

-paste the cat public keys into the authorized_keys file
+Copy and paste the public keys you displayed via `cat` into the authorized_keys file

 ```
 $ Ctrl + Shift + V
 ```

-secure authorized_keys file
+Finally secure authorized_keys file

 ```
 $ sudo chown -R wpcron:wpcron /home/wpcron/.ssh